detsam/indepstate-cc/app/services/tvLogs/README.md

 - `enabled` – set `false` to prevent automatic polling from `main.js`.
 - `pollMs` – interval in milliseconds used to check files for changes.
 - `accounts` – list of tactic accounts with paths to their CSV logs.
 Paths may reference environment variables using `${ENV:VAR}`.
+- `skipExisting` – array mapping front‑matter fields to trade properties so trackers can detect existing notes.

 ## Processing rules